iachettifederico/matest/README.md

 ## The output

-In case the test fails, you'll get an extensive explanation about why.
+In case the test fails or is not a natural assertion, you'll get an extensive explanation about why.

 To show a trivial example: